 1. Smart Caregiver Bed Alert System

 The 10-by-30-inch pad has pressure sensors built in and should be large enough to reliably detect a user’s movements.
-Once the pad is triggered, it quickly sends an alert to the TL-2016 monitor.
-Caregivers can adjust the volume and receive alerts if the pad is lost or when the battery is low.
+Once the pressure sensors are triggered, it quickly sends an alert to the TL-2016 monitor.
+Caregivers can adjust the volume and receive alerts if the system is lost or when the battery is low.
 In reviews, caregivers like that this product can send a signal to receivers in other rooms, but this does require the purchase of additional monitors.
 This model is corded, which means the unit can come loose or be a hazard in some cases.

 2. Smart Caregiver Cordless Bed Alarm System

-This alternative product from Smart Caregiver shares many similarities with the version above but features a cordless design and an additional pad for a chair.
-Pros include enhanced safety due to the lack of cord, quick response to the receiver and a sensor pad that can be used on furniture and wheelchairs.
-Cons of this system include a reduced range (100 feet vs. 300 feet) between the monitor and pad and continuous chiming when the pad is triggered, which may be annoying or alarming to some users.
+This alternative product from Smart Caregiver shares many similarities with the version above but features a cordless design and an additional cushion for a chair.
+Pros include enhanced safety due to the lack of cord, quick response to the receiver and a sensor cushion that can be used on furniture and wheelchairs.
+Cons of this system include a reduced range (100 feet vs. 300 feet) between the monitor and system and continuous chiming when the cushion is triggered, which may be annoying or alarming to some users.
 Its typical retail price is also twice that of the corded product.

 3. Smart Caregiver Short-term Bed Alarm System